dantasse/email_person_viz_pandt/README.md

         ./generate_snippets.py me@me.com you@you.com --start-date=2012-08-01 --end-date=2012-08-31 -p (path to processed emails) --use_keyword
 will find snippets in all the emails between these two addresses in August 2012, using "keyword" matching strategy.
+9. If you don't know who you ought to be finding snippets from, try top\_emailers.py, explained more below.

 ### Snippet finding rules: